 P.O.
 Box 180, 1400 Shattuck Ave., Berkeley, Ca. 94709

-At its Yuba City meeting in early November 1987, the National Council of W.S.0.
-Resolved to publish a monthly bulletin in order to keep the membership informed regarding all major activities of the organization.
-This effort is undertaken with the hope of fostering coordination and discipline in the organization for more effective work,
+At its Yuba City meeting in early November, 1987.
+The National Council of W.S.O. resolved to publish a monthly bulletin in order to keep the membership informed regarding all major activities of the organization.
+This effort is undertaken with the hope of fostering co-ordination and discipline in the organization for more effective work.

 - REVIEW OF ACTIVITIES:

 YUBA CITY: The annual “Sikh Parade”.
 Or commemoration of the Gur Gaddi, took place on November 1, 1987 with an enthusiastic gathering of over 5,000 Sikhs from many countries, notably U.K., Canada, Fiji, and Australia, Local authorities reported few onlookers. and no problems of any kind associated with the 8th annual parade.
 Yuba City is well known as the largest Sikh community in the U.S., and possibly North America, with over 6.000 Sikhs.
 All participants in the parade and related activities were in high spirits, and showed a sense of friendship and unity.

 On the Friday evening preceding the parade, W.S.O. had a significant meeting, during which crucial matters in the following areas were covered:

 - Operational review of the Washington.
 D.C. office.

 - Proposal for participation in the major meeting on Human Rights to be held in New York.

 The efforts made by Didar Singh Bains, Gurnam Singh Pamma and their local associates were recognized, as it was very challenging to handle the co-ordination of three days’ activities.
 Their excellent work, which fostered Sikh unity, can make us all proud.